Home » All Blog Posts

 • Place a sheet of parchment on top of the dough and fill it with pie weights or dried beans.
 Bake for 20 minutes, then remove from the oven a place on a wire rack to cool.
 Remove the pie weights.

-• In a medium bowl, mix together the eggs, sour cream, cheese, salt, and spices.
+• In a medium bowl, mix together the eggs, sour cream, cheese, paprika, garlic, salt, and pepper.

 • When the par-baked crust has cooled, arrange the salmon pieces in the bottom in a single layer.
 Pour the egg mixture over the salmon and then arrange the asparagus pieces on top.